ICanBoogie/ICanBoogie/README.md

 ### Objects as strings

-A lot of objects in ICanBoogie can be used as strings:
+A lot of objects in ICanBoogie are usable as strings:

 ```php
 <?php